rico345100/gulp-react-boilerplate/readme.md

 ## Tasks
 ### gulp default
-By default, will follow these steps:
+By default, will proceed these steps:

 1. Build HTML/CSS/JS
 2. Initiate browser-sync and serve resources
-3. Watch all changes
+3. Watch all changes and refresh or inject(css only)

 ### gulp serve
 Start browser-sync and serve resources, with watching all changes.